ZubairQazi/ZubairQazi/README.md

 ### Hello there 👋

 I'm Zubair (zoo-bear)!
-I'm currently a Master's student studying Computer Science at UC Riverside.
+I'm a CS Master's graduate looking for full-time roles.
 My main interests are in data mining / machine learning, though I enjoy most areas of CS!

 ### 📫 How to reach me:
 Feel free to reach out if you would to connect with me!
 You can find me on [LinkedIn](https://www.linkedin.com/in/zubair-qazi/) or by [Email](mailto:zqazi004@ucr.edu).